Skip to main content

 Copilot Pro

-• ✓AI integration in Microsoft 365 apps (Word, Excel, PowerPoint, Outlook)
+• ✓Copilot integration in Microsoft 365 desktop apps (Word, Excel, PowerPoint, Outlook, OneNote) when paired with a qualifying Microsoft 365 Personal or Family subscription

 See Full Pricing →Free vs Paid →Is it worth it? →